rpeszek/my-blogs/posts/2021-01-31-alternative.markdown

 ## Conclusions, Thoughts

 The reasons why errors are being overlooked are not very clear to me.
 I assembled a possible list when writing about the [_add_blank_target Maybe Overuse](https://rpeszek.github.io/posts/2021-01-17-maybe-overuse.html#why-maybe-is-overused-possible-explanations) and that list seems to translate to `Alternative`.
-For example,  `Alternative` is very terse, something with a stronger error semantics will most likely be not; coding with a pure `Alternative` is simple, stronger error semantics will probably be not ...
+For example,  `Alternative` is very terse, something with a stronger error semantics will most likely be more verbose; coding with a pure `Alternative` is simple, stronger error semantics will likely be more complex ...
 FP (and Haskell) are (very) slowly becoming popular in the industry (I program Haskell at work).
 Overlooking errors will not help in improving the adoption rates.
 Haskell is very effective and a super fast tool for writing new code, but it will never be considered as such by the industry.
 Code correctness, safety, maintainability, these are the selling points.
-We can't get to the correctness by overlooking the errors.
+But we can't get to the correctness by overlooking the errors.

 The Pessimist theme was partially inspired by the following two concepts.
 [_add_blank_target _Positivity Bias_](https://link.springer.com/referenceworkentry/10.1007%2F978-94-007-0753-5_2219#:~:text=Definition,favor%20positive%20information%20in%20reasoning.)